togzhan-krbkv/java-deep-learning-from-scratch/README.md

 and inspectable.

-Built as an independent portfolio project to demonstrate hands-on understanding of neural network internals ahead of applying to Georgia Tech's OMSCS program (AI specialization).
+Built as an independent portfolio project to demonstrate hands-on understanding of neural network internals.

 ## Development history